The consistency strength of determinacy when all sets are universally Baire: Getting a translatable structure

-Note that the Woodin cardinals $\delta_i$, $i<\omega$, in $\cM_\infty$ are cutpoints, so the strategy $\Lambda$ of $\cM_\infty$ naturally splits into strategies $\Sigma_i$ between consecutive Woodin cardinals $\delta_{i-1}$ and $\delta_i$, letting $\delta_{-1} = 0$.
+Note that the Woodin cardinals $\delta_i$, $i<\omega$, in $\cM_\infty$ are cutpoints, so the strategy $\Sigma$ of $\cM_\infty$ naturally splits into strategies $\Sigma_i$ between consecutive Woodin cardinals $\delta_{i-1}$ and $\delta_i$, letting $\delta_{-1} = 0$.
 In particular, $\cM_\infty$ can see its own iteration strategy.

-Universal Baireness ensures that we can canonically extend $\Lambda$ to an iteration strategy acting on stacks of normal iteration trees of length $\lambda$ for any ordinal $\lambda$.
+Universal Baireness ensures that we can canonically extend each $\Sigma_i$ to an iteration strategy acting on stacks of normal iteration trees of length $\lambda$ for any ordinal $\lambda$.
 See \cite[Lemma 1.21]{Sa13} for this argument and in particular for how iteration strategies need to be coded as sets of reals to make the coding sufficiently absolute.
-We also write $\Lambda$ for this canonical extension of the original strategy $\Lambda$ of $\cM_\infty$.
+We also write $\Sigma_i$ for this canonical extension of the original strategy $\Sigma_i$ of $\cM_\infty$ between $\delta_{i-1}$ and $\delta_i$ as well as $\Sigma$ for the resulting extension of the original strategy $\Sigma$ of $\cM_\infty$.

 The following lemma now easily follows from the fact that we are working in a model of ``all sets of reals are universally Baire''.